2008 United States presidential election in Tennessee: Republican primary

+General election

 Predictions

 There were 16 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day:

 Polling

 McCain won every single pre-election poll, and each by a double-digit margin of victory.
 The final 3 polls averaged McCain leading 55% to 40%.

 Fundraising

 John McCain raised a total of $2,941,065 in the state.
 Barack Obama raised $3,481,341.

 Advertising and visits

 Obama spent $518,659.
 The Republican ticket spent just $3,526.
 Obama visited the state once, going to Nashville.
 McCain visited the state twice, visiting Nashville and Blountville.